uintdev/qrserv/README.md

 #### Changing build types

 By default, the source code builds the GitHub version.
-The version used for the Play Store uses the build command `flutter build appbundle --release --dart-define=NO_DAM=true` so that the `MANAGE_EXTERNAL_STORAGE` permission gets patched out and the build would be accepted.
+The version used for the Play Store uses the build command `./gradlew bundleRelease -PNO_MES=true` so that the `MANAGE_EXTERNAL_STORAGE` permission gets patched out and the build would be accepted.

 ### Desktop

 The last desktop builds (Windows, Linux) can be found in the [releases section under v1.1.1](../../releases/tag/v1.1.1).
+These predate the Kotlin rewrite and can no longer be built from the current source, which targets Android only.

 ## Contributing